freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/get-json-with-the-javascript-fetch-method.md

 ```

 Take a look at each piece of this code.

 The first line is the one that makes the request.
-So, <code>fetch(URL)</code> makes a GET request to the URL specified.
+So, `fetch(URL)` makes a GET request to the URL specified.
 The method returns a Promise.

-After a Promise is returned, if the request was successful, the <code>then</code> method is executed, which takes the response and converts it to JSON format.
+After a Promise is returned, if the request was successful, the `then` method is executed, which takes the response and converts it to JSON format.

-The <code>then</code> method also returns a Promise, which is handled by the next <code>then</code> method.
-The argument in the second <code>then</code> is the JSON object you are looking for!
+The `then` method also returns a Promise, which is handled by the next `then` method.
+The argument in the second `then` is the JSON object you are looking for!

-Now, it selects the element that will receive the data by using <code>document.getElementById()</code>.
+Now, it selects the element that will receive the data by using `document.getElementById()`.
 Then it modifies the HTML code of the element by inserting a string created from the JSON object returned from the request.

 </section>

 ## Instructions

 <section id='instructions'>

 Update the code to create and send a "GET" request to the freeCodeCamp Cat Photo API.
-But this time, using the <code>fetch</code> method instead of <code>XMLHttpRequest</code>.
+But this time, using the `fetch` method instead of `XMLHttpRequest`.

 </section>

 ## Tests

 <section id='tests'>

 ```yml